MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 - Taxonomy groups in SharePoint Server to be copied to SharePoint Online.

-- Your Microsoft 365 global administrator credentials.
+- Your Microsoft 365 global admin credentials.

 >[!NOTE]
-> If you receive an HTTP 400 error when attempting to use the `Copy-SPTaxonomyGroups` cmdlet with correct credentials, switch to a cloud-based global administrator instead of an Active Directory synchronized account.
+> If you receive an HTTP 400 error when attempting to use the `Copy-SPTaxonomyGroups` cmdlet with correct credentials, switch to a cloud-based global admin instead of an Active Directory synchronized account.

 - A list of the taxonomy groups that you want to copy.